Cylinder Head option 1 or option 2 or save for 3?

 The bigger engine with a better cylinder head... a 521 with SCJ heads from FRPP..

 Best thing to do is plan this all out before you start.
 There doesn't have to be any guessing involved.
 First thing I'd decide on is how much power you want to make.
 Then decide on the rpm range you want to make it in.
 That will dictate your engine build.
 Once you know that, cut your impeller accordingly.
 It will be very helpful to have the engine dyno'd, otherwise you will be guessing.
-Just make it a part of the engine build budget.dbaker wrote:I am thinking of the lines of a b cut impeller.
-But that will be after the HP increase
+Just make it a part of the engine build budget.

 Join date : 2011-06-23